orisha/SampleCodesPHPJavaScriptGoLang/PHP_DesignPatterns/README.md

 The Notifications and its logs are sent synchronously.
 In a production system I would stick to Laravel Queue and Workers to trigger it asynchronously.

+In order to host this application, I also built a small router.

+The router will wrap the request in a object and pass it along to the respective controller.

+In order to test it, there is a mockery class to generate users.

 /**